 What Is a Cosmetic Dentist?

-According to the American Association of Cosmetic Dentistry, the aim of a cosmetic dentist is to make positive changes to patients’ teeth and smiles.
+According to the American Academy of Cosmetic Dentistry, the aim of a cosmetic dentist is to make positive changes to patients’ teeth and smiles.
 Their practice extends far beyond simply whitening teeth.
 Cosmetic dentists can reposition teeth using braces, change their appearance using veneers, or replace metal dental fillings and crowns with tooth-colored alternatives.
 Some even use dental implants to replace missing teeth.
 Not all cosmetic dentists offer all these treatments, so it's important to research the specialist you plan to see to find out if they offer the treatment you need.
 Although you can get a referral to a cosmetic dentist from your general dentist, many people seek out these professionals on their own.

 At the same time as making positive changes to the appearance of your smile, cosmetic dentists also strive to protect your overall dental health.
 Some cosmetic dental treatments, such as dental implants, have both aesthetic and functional value.

 Most people see a cosmetic dentist because they are unhappy with some aspect of their smile.
 If your teeth are discolored, crooked, chipped, or cracked, or you have one or more teeth missing, you can contact a cosmetic dentist to find out whether they offer treatments that can address those issues.

 Teeth whitening is one of the most common treatments performed by cosmetic dentists.
 Using a simple procedure involving laser light and hydrogen peroxide, a cosmetic dentist can remove stains from your teeth, restoring them to a brighter shade of white.
 The effects of teeth whitening are not permanent, but you can usually have the treatment again if the stains return.